M66B/FairEmail/FAQ.md

 * The Play store version does not support Android Auto, see [this FAQ](#user-content-faq165) for more information
 * The Play store version does not support Amazon devices with Android 5 Lollipop because there are critical bugs in this Android version of Amazon
+* The Play Store version does not support Gravatars/Libravatars due to Play Store policies
 * The GitHub version will check for [updates on GitHub](https://github.com/M66B/FairEmail/releases) and is updated more frequently
 * The GitHub version has some different links, some more options (like sharing the HTML of a message) and some different default values (more geared to advanced users)
 * The F-Droid build does not support OAuth, see [this FAQ](#user-content-faq147) about why not